wavemaker/docs/learn/app-development/ui-design/design-overview.md

     - Page navigation to control the workflow.

 :::tip
-- To get started with Widgets already, see [Widgets and Prefabs](/learn/app-development/widgets/ui-elements) documentation.
-- To explore WaveMaker' Widgets, see [Widgets Library](/learn/app-development/widgets/widget-library).
+- To explore WaveMaker widgets, see [Widgets Library](/learn/app-development/widgets/widget-library).
 :::

 3. **Prefabs** to customize and extend widgets' capability.